Efficient Long-Text Understanding with Short-Text Models: Experiments

 \subsection{Settings}

 We evaluate \sled{} with both BART \cite{Lewis2020BARTDS} and T5 \cite{Raffel2020ExploringTL} as backbone models.
-For each backbone model, we compare performance within \sled{}, which can consume long sequences, vs. the backbone models alone that are fed with the first 1,024 tokens.
+For each backbone model, we compare performance with \sled{}, which can consume long sequences, vs. the backbone models alone that are fed with the first 1,024 tokens.
+For comparison, we also finetune \ledbase{}.
+In all \sled{} and \led{} experiments, we use a maximal sequence length of 16K tokens and chunk size of 256 to allow for a fair evaluation.

-For each model-dataset pair, we run hyperparameter tuning (detailed in app.~\ref{app:experimental-details}) based on the development set.
+For each model-dataset pair, we run hyperparameter tuning (detailed in Appendix~\ref{app:experimental-details}) based on the development set.
 Additionally, we submit generated predictions over the test set to \SCROLLS{} leaderboard,\footnote{ \url{https://www.scrolls-benchmark.com/leaderboard}} and compare to the reported performance of other models at the time of submission. \leaderboardfootnote{\value{footnote}}